ssbsukirat/medicine/Respiratory/Pleura.md

 * effort to determine cause
 * Transudate vs exudates
 	* 1st step
+	* LDH and protein in fluid
+	* at least one of the following criteria (Lights) , exudative
+		1. Pleural fluid protein/serum protein >0.5
+    	2. Pleural fluid LDH/serum LDH >0.6
+	    3. Pleural fluid LDH more than two-thirds the normal upper limit for serum
+	* May misclassify 25% transudate as exudative
+	* if criteria ++, measure serum and fluid protein gradient
+		* if >3.1g/dL
 * Transudative
-	* systemic factors that influence the formation and absorption of pleural fluid are altered.
-The leading causes of transudative pleural are left ventricular failure and cirrhosis.
+	* systemic factors are altered.
+	* The leading causes of transudative pleural are left ventricular failure and cirrhosis.
+* Exudative
+	* local factors
+	* bacterial pneumonia , malignancy , viral and pulmonary embolism
+	* additional diagnosis to find cause